MicrosoftDocs/msix-docs/msix-src/supported-platforms.md

 This article describes key features of MSIX and what version of Windows is supported.

 ## Windows 10 Feature Breakdown
 MSIX is supported on Windows 10 1709 and later.
 Here is the breakdown of key features on Windows 10.
+For versions of  Windows earlier than Windows 10 version 1709, use [MSIX Core](msix-core/msixcore.md) to install MSIX packages.

 > [!div class="mx-tableFixed"]
 | Features | Windows 1709 | Windows 1803 | Windows 1809 | Windows 1903 | Windows 1909 | Windows 2004| Windows Server 2019 (LTSC) | Windows Enterprise 2019 LTSC|